ml-energy/zeus/examples/capriccio/README.md

 ### Dependencies

 1. Generate Capriccio, following the instructions in [Capriccio's README.md](../../capriccio/).
-1. If you're not using out [Docker image](https://ml.energy/zeus/getting_started/environment/), install `zeus` and build the power monitor, following [Installing and Building](https://ml.energy/zeus/getting_started/installing_and_building/).
+1. If you're not using our [Docker image](https://ml.energy/zeus/getting_started/environment/), install `zeus` and build the power monitor, following [Installing and Building](https://ml.energy/zeus/getting_started/installing_and_building/).
 1. Install python dependencies for this example:
     ```sh
     pip install -r requirements.txt